endresshauser-lp/netilion-api-client-py/README.md

 - `AssetValues`; an orthogonal representation of multiple AssetValue items, grouped by unit (instead of by asset)
 - `AssetSystem`; the representation of a system an asset may belong to.
 An asset can belong to any number of systems (i.e. [0, ∞]).
 This object currently holds only that system's specifications which may be relevant to an asset.
+- `AssetHealthCondition`; representation of a status report sent by assets.
+Consists of a diagnosis code for now - and notably does not contain any timestamp information (as this is not provided by Netilion).

 ### Errors